wayfinding-robots/wayfinding-robots.github.io/README.md

 ### Wearables crossed with Augmented White Canes
 - [A Navigation Aid for Blind People](https://doi.org/10.1007/s10846-011-9555-7), *Journal of Intelligent {\&} Robotic Systems*, 2011
 - [An indoor navigation aid for the visually impaired](https://doi.org/10.1109/ROBIO.2016.7866366), *IEEE International Conference on Robotics and Biomimetics (ROBIO)*, 2016
-- [CCNY Smart Cane](https://doi.org/10.1109/CYBER.2017.8446303), *IEEE Annual International Conference on CYBER Technology in Automation, Control, and Intelligent Systems (CYBER)*, 2017
+- [CCNY Smart Cane](https://doi.org/10.1109/CYBER.2017.8446303), *IEEE International Conference on CYBER Technology in Automation, Control, and Intelligent Systems (CYBER)*, 2017
 - [An AI Edge Computing Based Wearable Assistive Device for Visually Impaired People Zebra-Crossing Walking](https://doi.org/10.1109/ICCE46568.2020.9043132), *IEEE International Conference on Consumer Electronics (ICCE)*, 2020
 - [Navigation for the Vision Impaired with Spatial Audio and Ultrasonic Obstacle Sensors](), *Springer Computational Intelligence in Information Systems*, 2021
 - [Design of a Navigation System for the Blind/Visually Impaired](), *Springer Forthcoming Networks and Sustainability in the IoT Era*, 2021